 OMERO.server and clients do not automatically support host verification, so a man-in-the-middle attack is possible.
 This may result in users inadvertently transmitting their login credentials to an attacker.

-This can be remedied by configuring OMERO.server with a certificate (the same certificate used for OMERO.web Nginx may work), and ensuring all OMERO clients are configured to verify the server certificate before connecting.
+This can be remedied by configuring OMERO.server with a certificate and ensuring all OMERO clients are configured to verify the server certificate before connecting.

 Server certificate